vacu9708/Study-records/Database/Normalization/readme.md

 ## Data normalization
 Database normalization is the process of organizing tables to get rid of data redundancy and retain data integrity.
-It also makes it easier to add a new table because normalized tables are minimized.
+It also makes it easier to add a new table because normalized tables are minimized.<br>
+**drawbacks** : Spliting a table makes more tables to JOIN, which leads to a slower speed.

 ## Initial table
 |name|age|hobby|country|